The Kosciuszko Foundation Presents

 Tomasz Konieczny has established himself at the forefront of outstanding dramatic Bass-Baritones of his generation.
 Besides WOTAN in the Ring, Vienna has invited him to sing MANDRYKA, JACK RANCE, AMFORTAS, SCARPIA, CARDILLAC, PIZARRO, KURWENAL.

 Tomasz Konieczny was born in 1972 in Lodz/Poland, where he first studied acting at the Film, TV and Theatre Academy.
-He made his debut in a film directed by Oscar prize winning director Andrzej Wajda The Ring with the Eagle, following which he worked as actor / director in many TV Film and Theatre productions in Poland.
+He made his debut in a film directed by Oscar prize winning director Andrzej Wajda The Ring with a Crowned Eagle, following which he worked as actor / director in many TV Film and Theatre productions in Poland.
 It was at that time that he began his vocal studies at the Fryderyk Chopin Academy in Warsaw, after which he went to Dresden where he joined the class of Prof. Christian Elßner at the Hochschule für Musik.
 MORE

 LECH NAPIERAŁA – a pianist born in Bydgoszcz.
 Graduated with honors the University of Music and Performing Arts in Vienna in Professor David Lutz's vocal-accompaniment class.
-Before studied also in Warsaw with Andrzej Sefanski, Krzysztof Jabłoński and Barbara Halska.
+Before he studied also in Warsaw with Andrzej Sefanski, Krzysztof Jabłoński and Barbara Halska.

 He is a many-sided artist.
 Napierała gives concerts as a soloist, chamber musician, but mostly as an respected vocal accompanist – he regularly performs with Olga Pasichnyk, Tomasz Konieczny, Monika Bohinec, Aida Garifullina, Paul Schweinester and many others.
 He performed at such a meaningful concert halls as Vienna Musikverein, Konzerthaus, philharmonies in Berlin, Warsaw, Sofja, Ljubljana, Bukarest etc. He regularly performs in Europe (Austria, Switzerland, France, Germany, Czech Republic, Bulgaria, Romania, Moldavia, Italy) and Asia (Singapore, Malaysia, Philippines, China).
 MORE